-The simplicity of the Amazfit GTS 2 Mini design is a step up from its predecessors Amazfit GTS 2 and GTS 2e.
-Although it shares some characteristics with the Apple Watch Series 6 when it comes to design, this is a far more affordable option and is widely considered the best low-cost smartwatch out there.
+The simplicity of the Amazfit GTS 2 Mini design is a step up from its predecessors, the Amazfit GTS 2 and GTS 2e.
+Although it shares some characteristics with the Apple Watch Series 6 in terms of design, this is by far the more affordable option and is widely considered the best low-cost smartwatch out there.

-When compared to many other smartwatches, Amazfit 2 GTS Mini feels remarkably light.
-The case is made from titanium alloy and plastic.
-The watch is suitable for both showering and swimming, and you can dive up to 50 meters while it’s strapped to your wrist.
-Customers have a choice between three vibrant colors: flamingo pink, sage green, and midnight black.
+The Amazfit 2 GTS Mini feels remarkably light: The case is made from titanium alloy and plastic.
+The watch is suitable for showering and swimming, and you can dive down 50 meters while it’s strapped to your wrist.
+Customers can choose between three vibrant colors: flamingo pink, sage green, and midnight black.

-The screen is somewhat smaller than the other two Amazfit models.
-But the always-on AMOLED display enhances both the clarity and colors, which adds an extra dose of visual excitement.
-These dynamic and practical features are just some of the things that make this the best budget smartwatch.
+The screen is somewhat smaller than other Amazfit models, but the AMOLED display enhances clarity and colors.
+This practical feature is just one of the things that makes this the top budget smartwatch.

-Lab data shows that Amazfit GTS 2 Mini provides 14 days of battery life.
-But that number will vary depending on numerous factors such as the settings and the operating conditions.
-The battery life can be reduced by heavy usage and even different types of skin.
+Lab data shows that the Amazfit GTS 2 Mini provides up to 14 days of battery life.
+Still, that number should be taken with a grain of salt: Depending on numerous factors, such as the settings and operating conditions, this maximum endurance will no doubt be shortened.
+The battery life can be reduced by heavy usage and even different skin types.
 We’re happy to report that the battery lasted for six days while running every app and function available, including several blood oxygen tests, sleep and heart-rate monitoring, and 45-minute running sessions every day.

-Amazfit GTS 2 Mini uses a 220 mAh battery, which is the same type of battery used on more expensive models.
-Battery-wise, this is one of the best economical smartwatch models available on the market.
+The Amazfit GTS 2 Mini uses a 220 mAh battery, the same type of battery used on more expensive models.
+Battery-wise, this is one of the most economical smartwatch models available on the market today.
 It uses a charging cable with magnets and takes about two hours to fully charge.

 Applications and Interface

-Fitness tracking features are a key component of this device, which comes with more than 70 built-in sports modes.
-These provide everything from notifications about different exercise stages to heart rate and physical status monitoring.
+Fitness tracking features are a crucial component of this device, which comes with more than 70 built-in sports modes.
+These provide everything from notifications about different exercise stages to heart-rate and physical-status monitoring.
 You’ll also get sports data reports after completing your workout.

-Overall, this smartwatch is an excellent fitness monitoring device in its price range.
-It’s easy to use and responsive, the battery life is solid, and the selection of features makes up for any shortcomings for those who may wish to install more apps.
-Our overall experience with Amazfit GTS 2 Mini was definitely impressive enough to get the device on our list of the best budget smartwatch models.
+Overall, this smartwatch is an excellent fitness monitoring device for its price.
+It’s easy to use, responsive, the battery life is solid, and the selection of smart features makes up for any shortcomings.
+Our overall experience with the Amazfit GTS 2 Mini was impressive enough to get the device to the top of our list of prime budget smartwatch models.